 In this privacy statement ("Statement"), the terms:-

 "We", "our" and "us" are referred to Glaze Trading India Pvt.
-Ltd. ("Glaze") and other entities owned by Glaze.
+Ltd. ("Galway") and other entities owned by Galway.

-"You" and "your" are referred to Glaze's Distributor, Customers, visitors, users, and others who use this website.
+"You" and "your" are referred to Galway Direct Seller Customers, visitors, users, and others who use this website.

 You shall provide complete, true, accurate and current information.
 All the information you provide us will be kept in secure and inviolable storage.
 We may also collect information about those you know such as your upline, your guest, and your belongings.